 Now that you have both the # of diagnoses and management options and risk graded, what do you do with that information?
 How do those two pieces of information lead to overall grading of MDM?

-To answer that let’s look at a table summarizing how grading of the elements described above translate to an overall MDM grade:
+To answer that let us look at a table summarizing how grading of the elements described above translate to an overall MDM grade.
+See Example

-As another example, if the grading of # of diagnoses and management options and Risk were in the same column, you’d simply choose that column for the final grading:
+As another example, if the grading of # of diagnoses and management options and Risk were in the same column, you would simply choose that column for the final grading.
+See Example

-Let’s do one last example, but this time starting at the very beginning of the encounter.
-This visit was initiated by the doctor’s order at the conclusion of the previous visit and as part of the case history the patient notes a new complaint:
+Let us do one last example, but this time starting at the very beginning of the encounter.
+This visit was initiated by the doctor’s order at the conclusion of the previous visit and as part of the case history the patient notes a new complaint.
+See Example

-As unrealistic as it might be under this scenario, let’s say that refractive status was also evaluated during the course of the visit ultimately leading the doctor to three diagnoses in the assessment and plan:
+As unrealistic as it might be under this scenario, let us say that refractive status was also evaluated during the course of the visit ultimately leading the doctor to three diagnoses in the assessment and plan.
+See Example

 To grade the MDM, we now need to consider the two elements we discussed: # of diagnoses and management options and risk.